jonatas1n/vuejs-challenge-1-boilerplate/README.md

 Oak (your part-time project manager) has tasked you with building a proof-of-concept user interface for an upcoming web application to replace the original physical [Pokedex family of devices](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9dex).

-As nobody wants to carry around hand-held devices in the current year for the sole purpose of cataloging Pokemon, your task is to build a web-based example application to replicate some of the functionality of the original hand-held devices.
+With the prevalence of smartphones in the current year, no one wants to carry around hand-held devices for the sole purpose of cataloging Pokemon.
+Your task is to build a web-based example application to replicate some of the functionality of the original hand-held devices.

 ## Requirements